ForrestDevs/BonaVista/docs/plan.md

 optimize payload calls because sometimes images dont load on the shop page

-add product link on title to cart item add thumbnail url + media id to the lineItem
+add thumbnail url + media id to the lineItem

 add return and exchange policy page